CovertLab/wcEcoli/environment/README.md

 4. You can run an Environment agent and Cell agents directly from the command line although we usually do it via an agent Shepherd (see below).

-   (**Tip:** Use the `-h` argument for usage help on any of these command line programs.)

    (**Tip:** Run each process in a new terminal tab.
 Use iTerm split windows to make it easy to watch them all at once.)

-   1. In the first tab start an Environment model:
+   In the first tab start an Environment model agent:

       `> python -m environment.boot --type lattice --id lattice`